What is an electron particle?

-Electron, the lightest subatomic or elementary particle of atom carries a negative charge, −1.602176634 × 10−19 coulomb or −4.8 × 10−10 esu.
-Like other particles, an electron has mass, energy, momentum (particle properties), and wavelength or frequency (wave properties) derived from the de-Broglie relation (E = hν = hc/λ).
-The distribution of electrons for nitrogen atom is given below the picture,
+Electron, the lightest subatomic or elementary particle of an atom carries a negative charge, −1.602176634 × 10−19 coulomb or −4.8 × 10−10 esu.
+Like other particles, electrons have mass, energy, momentum (particle properties), and wavelength or frequency (wave properties) derived from the de-Broglie relation (λ = h/mν = h/P).
+The periodic table is drawn up by chemists primarily based on the atomic number and electron distribution or arrangement.
+The arrangement or distribution of electrons in a nitrogen atom is given below the picture.

 The electrons were discovered by the British physicist J.J.
 Thomson in 1897 during the investigation of the properties of the cathode rays over twenty years.
 Gas discharge tubes contain a positive electrode (anode) and a negative electrode (cathode) with provisions of evacuation given below the picture,